 While sometimes I long for a big expansive yard (and I definitely long for a prettier view), creating curb appeal in an urban environment is admittedly a bit easier!
 We have a tiny back yard, front porch, back porch, and roof deck that need tending to.
-I love to use creative container gardens in all of these spaces during the spring and summer.
+I love to use creative container gardens in all of these spaces during every season.
 No matter where you live, pulling weeds, mulching, cutting grass, and planting flowers and container gardens is an easy way to spruce up your outdoor living space.

 Deciding how much time and money to invest in your current home is a very personal decision.
 I think most creatives, like myself, who enjoy the art of nesting and see “home” as our “canvas” tend not to worry as much about returns on investments and future homeowners.
 But as I give further thought to the possibility of moving it definitely changes my perspective on how much might be “too much” to invest in a home where I know we won’t see the financial returns.
 How about you?
 How do you make those tough decisions for your own home?